 Reflections: Governor’s Young Entrepreneur Award

 As I received the Young Governor’s Entrepreneurship Award and reflected on my accomplishments and the last seven years of entrepreneurship, one thing comes to mind.
-I could not have paid thousands of dollars for a better education than what life teaches us daily.
+I could not have paid thousands of dollars for a better education than what life experiences teach us daily.
 Every day, I am continually being challenged; learning, growing, making mistakes, taking risks and chancing the unknown.
-This journey has been exciting but not “easy” and I wanted to share the lessons learned along the way…
+This journey has been exciting but not easy and I wanted to share the lessons learned along the way…

 Hard lessons learned

 The greatest lessons life has to offer hit hard and hurt worse.
 The most powerful lessons have to impact us this way in order to learn from them and make changes.
-The mistakes that keep you up at night and put a pit in your stomach are the kind you hardly make twice because you learn from them!
+The mistakes that keep you up at night are the kind you hardly make twice because you learn from them!
 When you’re going through hard times, embrace them and learn from them; they are the lessons that make us stronger.